edwin-bluekite/cakephp-restkit/README.md

 Please note:

 * support for XML is dropped, JSON only from now on
-* added Basic authentication (enable in the config)
+* added Basic authentication (enable in the config, docs will follow)
+* added deny-all-except-granted when authentication is on (docs will follow)

 ## Features